-You also use a bit of energy throughout the day, even doing simple things like walking around the house or pushing a trolley down the aisle at the grocery store.
+You also use up energy throughout the day, even doing simple things like walking around the house or pushing a trolley down the aisle at the grocery store.
 Working out uses up more energy, but works in the same way.
 As you move, you use up the energy you’ve taken in – the same way any machine uses fuel.

-What happens then?
+But how does it really work?
+How can a pretty cupcake or delicious-looking slice of pizza end up turning into body fat?
 To get your head around the answer, you first need to understand where the energy you take in via food actually goes.